 But there’s also endless laundry.
 There’s sassy toddlers who spend a week’s worth of dinners in time out.
 There’s blueberries smashed in the seat cushions and about one million questions that start with “Why?” and end with absolutely nothing of importance.
 This work that we do, Mothers- this beautiful, repetitive, insanity-inducing joy of our lives- is quite often a literal and proverbial poop show, and you’ll never guess who gets the backstage pass to the whole thing.

 Yup.
 It’s the same person who shoves peas into chubby cheeks and clips microscopic toenails.
-It’s the person who loses their last French fry to a quick-handed toddler.
+And it’s the person who loses their last French fry to a quick-handed toddler.
 It’s the gal who sorts through the trash to find the various remotes, sippy cups, and shoes that someone “hid” in the garbage can.
 A mother’s list of responsibilities is only outmatched by the number of tears they wipe and tantrums they tame, and we somehow trick ourselves into signing up for it again and again and again.

 Brett and I recently started talking about the potential of growing our family in the distant future.
 Sometimes the thought of taking on one more human makes me absolutely choke on my own spit.
 If I have to listen to one more person whining at the dinner table, I will face-plant in my plate of spaghetti.
 But still, there are intangibles to mothering that make it irresistible.